By-catch, entanglement and ship strike

 To date, ship strikes are not considered to be a significant problem in the NAMMCO countries, despite events going unnoticed and/or unreported, especially with smaller cetaceans.
 The development of shipping activities in the Arctic in areas essential to marine mammals may change this.
 In some areas impact assessments related to mining projects have predicted that ship strike related mortality (during export shipping) could become equivalent or larger than the harvest quota attributed to local communities.
 Ship-strike related mortality needs therefore to be monitored or estimated and included in population modelling.

 Whale entanglement, leading to laceration, infection, starvation and drowning, is globally a growing problem, of which the extent remains difficult to assess.
 A recent report estimated that 308,000 whales and dolphins die annually due to entanglement in fishing gear, and more still in marine debris.
+Entanglement is a negative consequence tied to marine debris impacting marine mammals.
+It can be caused by abandoned, lost or discarded fishing gears (ALDFG), such as nets, ropes and monofilament lines, but also by six-pack rings and strapping bands.

 Although not considered a conservation issue in NAMMCO countries at this time, entanglement of large whales has been a growing problem in recent years, as humpback whales have been more present in coastal areas and fjords in Greenland, Iceland and Northern Norway.